kgroveshok/hokbot-bos/README.md

 # Sigil Generation Algorithms

-Some obivous ones such as 'snowflake', 'smudge', 'spiral' are using fractal maths so don't really need to be explained, some do, and here they are:
+Some obivous ones such as 'snowflake', 'smudge', 'spiral' are using fractal maths so don't really need to be explained, some do, and here they are!

+More to come in time, along with more random effects etc.

 ## 3sq